cetz-package/cetz/src/lib/plot.typ

 /// any axis name and as many axes as you want for plotting data, but only
 /// the predefined axes (`x`, `y`, `x2`, `y2`) are displayd with ticks.
 ///
+/// To draw elements insides a plot, using the plots coordinate system, use
+/// the `plot.add-annotation(..)` function.
+///
 /// *Options* <plot-axis-options>
 ///
 /// The following options are supported per axis and must be prefixed